Ever wondered what people wore in old Russia? You’re not the only one. Many are curious about how clothes show status, culture, and daily life.

-History Evolution of Russian Traditional Attire
+1. History of Traditional Russian Clothing

-2. Vintage Russian Costumes
+2. Russian National Costume

 Throughout history, Russian women have worn attire for self-expression and to signify societal roles.
 The sarafan symbolizes modesty and femininity, while the kokoshnik denotes wealth and status for brides and noblewomen.

-Classic Costume for Men
+Russian National Costume for Men

 Throughout history, Russian men have worn attire reflecting self-expression and societal roles.
 The Kosovorotka, known for its practical design, represents resilience, while the caftan, with its rich fabrics and ornate details, signifies nobility and authority.